Latest update - March 2022

 - Providers, unions and funders are committed to ensuring there will be no financial disadvantage as a result of moving to the new system.

-- The criteria for exceptional travel has been jointly developed by employers, unions, and funders.
-This can be found in the document IBT Information for Providers and Funders.
+- The criteria for exceptional travel have been jointly developed by employers, unions, and funders.
+This can be found on the Information for providers and funders about in-between travel payments page.